Right-wing extremists take to social media to celebrate Trump’s ‘stand by’ comment

 “He legitimized them in a way that nobody in the community expected.
 It’s unbelievable.
 The celebration is incredible,” said Rita Katz, executive director of SITE.
 “In my 20 years of tracking terrorism and extremism, I never thought I’d see anything like this from a U.S. president.”

-As Trump warns of leftist violence, a dangerous threat emerges from the right-wing boogaloo movement
+As Trump warns of leftist violence, a dangerous threat emerges from the right-wing ‘boogaloo’ movement

 Trump’s comments came in response to a question from the moderator, Fox News anchor Chris Wallace, about whether he would be willing to publicly denounce white supremacists.
 The president suggested he would before adding, “Proud Boys, stand back and stand by.
 But I’ll tell you what, somebody’s got to do something about antifa and the left.”